nombrekeff/eskema/README.md

 **Eskema** is a tool to help you validate dynamic data with a simple yet powerful API.

-It as initially intended to validate dynamic JSON returned from an API, passed in by a user or any other scenario where you might need to validate dynamic data.
+It was initially intended to validate dynamic JSON returned from an API, passed in by a user or any other scenario where you might need to validate dynamic data.
 But it's not limited to JSON data, you can validate any type of dinamic data.

 ## Features
 * Simple API